Creator-Turbo/Poem-Classification/README.md

 ## Technical Aspect
 ### Training Recommendation Model:

 Data Collection:

-- containing poetry texts and their genres.
+- A dataset of poems is sourced from public repositories and literature archives.

 Preprocessing:

-- Cleaning text by removing special characters and stopwords.
+- Text cleaning (removal of special characters, punctuation, and stopwords).

-- Tokenization and conversion to numerical representations using word embeddings.
+- Tokenization and lemmatization.

+- Vectorization using TF-IDF or Word Embeddings (Word2Vec, GloVe).

 Model Training:

-- Training deep learning models to classify poems.

-- Applying model tracking using MLflow for experiment tracking and logging.
+- Classifiers Used: Naive Bayes, Support Vector Machine (SVM), and BERT.

+- Hyperparameter tuning for improved performance.

+Model Evaluation:

+- Metrics: Accuracy, Precision, Recall, and F1 Score.

-Web Application:
+Web App Development:

-- A Flask-based web app for user interaction.
+- Built using Flask.

+- User input for poem text classification.

-- Deployed on Render for public access.
+- Deployed on Render.
 ---

 ## Installation